Enderlook/Net-State-Machine/README.md

     where TEvent : notnull
 {
     /// Determines the initial state of the state machine.
-    /// If `runEntryActions` is true, subscribed delegates to the OnEntry ovents of the specified state will be run during the initialization of the state machine. public StateMachineBuilder<TState, TEvent, TRecipient> SetInitialState(TState state, bool runEntryActions = true);
+    /// `initializationPolicy` determines how subscribed delegates to the OnEntry ovents of the specified state (and parent states) will be run during the initialization of the state machine. public StateMachineBuilder<TState, TEvent, TRecipient> SetInitialState(TState state, ExecutionPolicy initializationPolicy = ExecutionPolicy.ChildFirst);

     ///  Add a new state or loads a previously added state. public StateBuilder<TState, TEvent, TRecipient> In(TState state);